Upload files using the JMP add-in¶

 Minimum role: Lab manager

-CoBaseKRM enables you to upload files to the database for projects that you have created or belong to as a member.
-Files are uploaded relative to a specific node, which represents a research or experimentation activity, within a project's network map.
+CoBaseKRM lets you to upload JMP data tables to the database for projects, which you have created yourself or belong to as a member.
+JMP data tables are uploaded in the context of a related node, which represents a research or experimentation activity, within a project's network map.

 CoBaseKRM supports uploading files of various formats to the database, including:

-- Files in Excel and comma-separated values (CSV) formats
+- Files in Excel and comma-separated values (CSV) formats, which are categorized as supplementary files for future searchability

 - Image files of various formats (for example, JPG, PNG, SVG, etc.)